-Vineyards are the name of the game in our neighborhood.
-They cover many of the south facing hill sides, and in studying each hillside, it seems as though each village has it's own vineyards that the residents tend.
+Vineyards are the primary endeavor in our neighborhood.
+They cover many of the south facing hill sides, and in studying each hillside, it becomes obvious that each village has it's own vineyards to tend.

-The road into Haberschlact running along the ridge, has below it, a hillside of grapes that extends almost right into the village it self.
-And of course, the hillsides below the Schloss Stocksberg that surround Stockheim are quite evident.
+The road into Haberschlacht running along the ridge, has below it, a hillside of grapes that extends almost right into the village itself.
+And of course, viewing from the Schloss Stocksberg with Stockheim below, the beautiful sweep of vineyards following the contours of the hillsides seemed endless.

-PLATEAU AREA OVERVIEW WITH THE QUAD VILLAGES
+THE HEUCHELBERG OVERVIEW WITH THE FOUR VILLAGES

-Even the slope below the wooded area of the barracks seems to be the focus of Kleingartach, as well as the vineyard along the hill side blow the launching area seems to run right down into the area of Niederhofen.
+The slope below the wooded area of the barracks was the focus of Kleingartach, as well as the vineyards along the hillside below the launching area seems to run right down into the area of Niederhofen.

 Kleingartach seems to be the closest village to the barracks.
-I never did take any of those paths down in to the village, and there is no way one could find their way back after dark.
-So usually the main focus on that side of the plateau was Niederhofen and the Gasthaus Rose.
+I never took any of those paths down to that village, because there was no way to find your way back after dark.
+So usually the main focus on that side of the Heuchelberg was Niederhofen and the Gasthaus Rose.